 Our sailing trip started on Friday at noon.
-It’s not uncommon for these trips in Labuan Bajo to start at noon because travel agents have to wait for the flights coming from other parts of Indonesia.
-Many of the passengers from these flights will be chauffeured right away from the airport to the boat.
+It’s not uncommon for these trips in Labuan Bajo to start at noon because travel agents have to wait for flights from other parts of Indonesia.
+Many of these flights’ passengers will be chauffeured from the airport to the boat.

-As soon as everyone got settled, we sailed away from the shores of Labuan Bajo onto the calm waters of the Flores Sea.
+As soon as everyone got settled, we sailed away from Labuan Bajo’s shores onto the Flores Sea’s calm waters.

 We didn’t really explore the island itself.
-Our boat was anchored at sea and those who wanted to go snorkelling were brought to the snorkelling area.
-I didn’t go snorkelling because I’ve been on many snorkelling trips in my travels.
-However, I did walk the broken long bridge and laid down to sunbathe.
+Our boat was anchored at sea, and those who wanted to go snorkeling were brought to the snorkeling area.
+I didn’t go because I’ve been on many trips like this in my travels.
+However, I did walk the long broken bridge and lay down to sunbathe.
 I apologize if I can’t say anything about the status of the corals there.

 Hiking Padar Island is, perhaps, the most beautiful short hike I’ve ever done.
-It took me less than 30 minutes to get to the peak in the early morning darkness.
+It took me less than 30 minutes to reach the peak in the early morning darkness.
 When I got there, the sun started slowly rising behind one of Indonesia’s 17,000 islands.
-As the golden hour faded, the rugged cliffs and volcanic mountains and hills revealed their astounding, jaw-dropping natural beauty.
+As the golden hour faded, the rugged cliffs, volcanic mountains, and hills revealed their astounding, jaw-dropping natural beauty.
 The lush bushes and grasslands that creep all the way down to deep bays with beaches in four colors: pink, white, black, and gray – all contribute to the stunning scenery.

-This was my very first pink beach experience and it never disappointed me.
-The long stretch of pink (and white) sand brought the inner model of everyone who landed in there. 🙂 But here’s the thing – the pink sand is clearer when you’re wearing sunglasses. 🙂 🙂
+This was my very first pink beach experience, and it never disappointed me.
+The long stretch of pink (and white) sand brought the inner model of everyone who landed there.
+But here’s the thing – the pink sand is clearer when wearing sunglasses. 😂

 Komodo dragons are giant lizards that are unique inhabitants of the island.
 Most tourists are looking forward to seeing these animals up close and personal.
-It’s a good thing that guides don’t really force or push or halt these animals for the tourists to have their photo op.
-They let them roam free and we were mindful of not blocking their way.
-You’d be lucky if you can see one or two chillin’ by the beach or under the trees.
-If not, the staff will have to guide you on the hiking route where these dragons frequently unwind.
+It’s good that guides don’t force or push or halt these animals for the tourists to have their photo op.
+They let them roam free, and we were mindful of not blocking their way.
+You’d be lucky if you could see one or two chillin’ by the beach or under the trees.
+If not, the staff will guide you on the hiking route where these dragons frequently unwind.

-I saw a couple of manta rays from the boat only because didn’t go down there and swim with these wonderful sea creatures.
+I only saw a few manta rays from the boat because I didn’t go down there and swim with these wonderful sea creatures.
 I prefer to leave them alone in their natural habitat.

 We had an overnight stay at sea, not far from Kanawa Island.
-It was a long day for me so I slept early on the second night and woke up early the next day.
-The last day was a very relaxing day!
+It was a long day, so I slept early on the second night and woke up early the next day.
+The last day was very relaxing!

 If the weather would be kind to you, I’d want you to wake up early and watch the sunrise from the sailing boat.
 Goodness, it was spectral!

-Again, I didn’t go snorkeling but I did swim a bit for a drone video. 🙂 Mostly, I spent my time on the island, sunbathing and reading a book.
-What I love here is the crystal clear water that you could see the seabed.
+Again, I didn’t go snorkeling, but I did swim for a drone video. 🙂 Mostly, I spent my time on the island sunbathing and reading a book.
+What I love here is the crystal clear water that you can see the sea bed.

 Kanawa Island was our last destination before we headed back to Labuan Bajo.
-It was a long voyage back to where we started but we all wore a smile of satisfaction.
-At the end of the sailing trip, we said our goodbyes, and on we move to our next destinations.
+It was a long voyage back to where we started, but we all wore a smile of satisfaction.
+At the end of the sailing trip, we said our goodbyes and moved to our next destinations.
 I went back to Bali.

 If you are going on a solo trip, there are many Open Trips that you can book.
-I booked myself via the Travel Society Indo who took care of everything from safety, food, and documentation.
+I booked myself via the GetYourGuide and took care of everything from safety to food, and documentation.
 The staff were nice and went above and beyond to make our sailing trip memorable.
 There are ample spaces in the Phinisi boat where we all can read a book, chill, or sunbathe.
 The room was of good size and equipped with its own bathroom and shower.
 The food was also fine, but I did love the fried (pisang goreng) they prepared for us.
-Wish they had enough extra pieces for everybody so I could eat more. 🙂 The boat was abundant with bottled water supply but no soft drinks. 🙂
+I wish they had enough extra pieces for everybody so I could eat more. 🙂 The boat was abundant with bottled water supply but no soft drinks. 🙂

-I stayed at Seaesta Komodo Hostel and Hotel where it reminds you of Santorini.
+I stayed at the Seaesta Komodo Hostel and Hotel, which reminds you of Santorini.
 With sunset views on the rooftop and from the pool, you’d wish nothing more than anything else.
-The hostel/hotel is just 250 meters to the town centre and a few minutes drive to/from the airport.
-The rooms are clean and the staff is excellent!
+The hostel/hotel is just 250 meters from the town center and a few minutes drive to/from the airport.
+The rooms are clean, and the staff is excellent!
 They also have a restaurant and bar on the rooftop with live bands on Thursday.